An ad for the Ku Klux Klan found in a 2018 newspaper praised the policies of President Donald Trump.

-The image included with this text is a genuine photograph of a flyer produced and distributed by the American Christian Nights, a Mississippi-based chapter of the Ku Klux Klan.
-It is not, however, a newspaper ad, nor is it from 2018.
+The image included with this text was a genuine photograph of a flyer produced and distributed by the American Christian Nights, a Mississippi-based chapter of the Ku Klux Klan.
+It was not, however, a newspaper ad, nor was it from 2018.

-The post begins with “Trump” in large letters followed by a series of bullet points praising the president’s efforts to “stop illegal immigration” and “the influx of muslems [sic].”
+The pictured “ad” began with the word “Trump” in large bold letters followed by a series of bullet points praising the president’s efforts to “stop illegal immigration” and “the influx of muslems [sic].”
 The flyers were placed in plastic bags (not a newspaper) that were filled with white rice (a white supremacist symbol commonly included with KKK recruitment flyers) and left outside the homes of residents in a Mobile, Alabama neighborhood.